Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – Halakhah as a Fountainous Way

 I chose to weave this small series on the major, defining, and divisive topic of Jewish law in vibrant purple and golden orange – contrasting colors on the color chart.
 Both yarns are infused with blue, and so is the pink in the tapestries.
-Thus, blue symbolizes the color that unifies us.
+Thus blue symbolizes the color that unifies (most of) us despite our divisions.

-How special is the word chosen for a legal system: ‘Halakhah’ does not mean ‘law,’ but rather, ‘the way to walk.’
+How special is the word chosen for a legal system, halakhah does not mean ‘law,’ but rather, ‘the way to walk.
+Orage seems to be the perfect color for something that is defining but not constant.
+The laws might be both restricting and liberating.

 - Click on images for more information.

-I love the days set apart for joy, relaxation, reflection, study, aspirations, and mourning.
-While structured in commandments and traditions for celebration and observance that make us feel rooted, they stimulate and inspire our Jewish sensibilities with food, words, melodies, and ritual objects.
-Time is set aside for something larger than our individual selves in community with others.
+I love the days set apart for joy, relaxation, reflections, study, aspirations, remembrance, and mourning.
+While structured in commandments and traditions for celebration and observance that make us feel rooted, they stimulate and inspire our Jewish sensibilities with rituals, food, words, melodies, and beautiful objects for performing the ritual mitzvot.
+Time is set aside for community and tuning into something larger than ourselves.
+Yet, through the power of symbolism, they leave space for individual experiences and reflections.

 LOST BUT FOUND (I-III)